• Skip to primary navigation

 potatoes and veggies in pan, adding seasoning

-• Add the potatoes, peas & carrots, and the seasonings and stir everything together.
+• Add the potatoes, peas & carrots, and the seasonings to the chicken mixture and stir everything together.

 adding water to pan, stirring with wood spoon